 Goose identification testing will be conducted at designated locations throughout western Washington.
-New hunters and those who had 2005-06 hunting authorizations invalidated for Goose Management Area 2 will be expected to attend one of these testing sessions and pass an exam with a minimum of 80% to receive their 2006-07 hunting authorization.
+New hunters and those who had 2006-07 hunting authorizations invalidated for Goose Management Area 2 will be expected to pass an exam with a minimum of 80% to receive their 2007-08 hunting authorization.
 Hunters who fail a test must wait 28 days before retesting, and will not be issued a reciprocal authorization until that time.